Siddiq-Sheikh/Card-game/README.md

 upgrade the three ships.
 Health of the enemy ships are shown by their changing color.
 Game will be over when u crash into an enemy.
 Press P to pause the game.

+The game has been developed in c++ using all the principles of OOP.